mrc-ide/anatembea/vignettes/mamasante_intro.md

-mamasante introduction
+anatambea introduction
 ================
 Joseph Hicks
 2025-01-08

-mamasante is a tool for applying Dust, Odin, and MCState to fit a semi-stochastic mechanistic disease transmission model to continuously collected prevalence data using particle Markov chain Monte Carlo (pMCMC).
+anatambea is a tool for applying Dust, Odin, and MCState to fit a semi-stochastic mechanistic disease transmission model to continuously collected prevalence data using particle Markov chain Monte Carlo (pMCMC).
 Specifically, this package has been developed to fit a